jarrid-xyz/keyper-tutorial/6-use-cases/6-4-deploy-keyper-via-github-action/README.md

 If github aciont run sucessfully, you should see a full terraform plan in the github action log.

+That's it!
+To add roles and keys, all you have to do is to repeat the same command in [Step 3](#3-creating-deployment-roles-and-keys-with-keyper-resource) and github action will take care of the terraform plan (to validate resources) and apply (to deploy resources).

 ➡️ [Back to Use Cases](../README.md)